 Pirates have a reputation for being ruthless bloodthirsty killers and they certainly did get creative with the ways they offed people.
-Pirates also developed some strange habits that made them infamous, like wearing earrings and hiding treasure.
+Although some traditions may only be fictional tropes, pirates did developed some strange habits that made them infamous, like wearing earrings and eye patches.
 Just like the Vikings created odd rituals, pirates used codes to govern their lives on the high sea.

 The pirate code was an agreement that marauders made with each other to establish a sort of law among the lawless.
 It ensured a certain amount of honor, like they could only fight their sailing mates on land.
 The informal pirate code also dictated pirate attire.

 Pirate traditions include myths about a single item that could protect men from drowning, the best reason to wear an eye patch, and the secret behind Blackbeard’s greatest trick.
 Keep reading to learn more about their bizarre ways of life.

 Pirate ships were outfitted with numerous cannons.
 Blackbeard’s Queen Anne’s Revenge, had a whopping forty.
 Those cannons were vital during combat when a pirate ship might need to sink an enemy to prevent capture.
 Cannonballs were accompanied by a loud blast, though, and were known to deafen.

 The crafty sea criminals would hang wads of wax from their earrings to prevent this sound damage.
 They popped the waxy contraptions into their ears like a makeshift earplug when firing cannons.

 Pirates spent long periods of time on ships surrounded by other men so it’s no surprise that some shared intimate relationships.
 Other pirates formalized same-sex relationships through a practice called matelotage, a French word that may be at the root of the pirate greeting "Ahoy mate."